lukaemon/mission-sae/topk_sae/README.md

 - I'm not familiar with the tool yet but that's not important.
 What's important is to build the solid scientific reasoning framework to ground intervention and making conclusions.
 Don't know where to poke is ok, making wrong conclusion, believe it, use it to guide future experiment and learning would be lethal.
 - Eval section would be more important than architecture of training detail for me for a while.
 Learn to ask good question, and make logically sound conclusion first.
 Tools would catch up later automatically.
 - Now I know what I miss, oh boy. `activation patching`'s operation totally makes no sense to me, but the conclusion is so understandable.
+- Second pass is way better.
+Doing this IOI and `activation patching` work is way more software engineering and scientific method than flop power or deep math.